tinacms/tina.io/content/docs/self-hosted/overview.md

 There are also a few boilerplate auth files that are generated in your project during the `tina init` process.

-For more info, check out the [auth provider docs](/docs/reference/self-hosted/authentication-provider/overview/).
+> For more information on configuring auth, check out the [Auth Provider docs](/docs/reference/self-hosted/authentication-provider/overview/).

 ### Configuring the database